Spalding Nix conducting a live auction at the 2016 Collector's Evening at The High Museum of Art.

 That centuries of women artists have created professional, provocative, and appealing work is no longer a well-kept secret.
 Nonetheless, there are still many discoveries to be made, as Spalding Nix chronicles nearly ten centuries of women artists, from the embroiderers of the Bayeaux Tapestry to the Guerrilla Girls.

-4. 10 RULES FOR COLLECTING ANTIQUES: Determining Age in Furniture
+7. 10 Rules for Collecting Antiques: Determining Age in Furniture

-A presentation by Spalding Nix on his top ten rules for collecting antiques.
-With an emphasis on detecting age in furniture, Mr. Nix will discuss everything from methods of construction to patina with tips for everyone from the fledgling collector to the seasoned connoisseur.
+Spalding Nix will reveal his top ten rule for collecting antiques.
+With an emphasis on detecting age in furniture, Spalding will discuss everything from methods of construction to patina with tips for everyone from the fledgling collector to the seasoned connoisseur.

-Please join Spalding Nix for an exploration of chairs and their place in culture through the ages.
+Spalding Nix will lead you on an exploration of chairs and their place in culture through the ages.
 Mr. Nix will trace the chair’s emergence in ancient Egypt and examine various forms of seating from classical Greece, the Roman Empire, and the Renaissance era, to the classic designs of today.

-Paintings IN & OF Georgia from the 18th & 19th Centuries
+9. Inspired By Georgia: Paintings In & of Georgia from the 18th & 19t centuries

-Beginning with the earliest surviving works of art about Georgia by Philip Georg Friedrich von Reck from the 1730s and finishing with arguably America's premier African American artist at the turn of the century, Georgia based Henry Ossawa Tanner, Spalding Nix will discuss the history of painting IN & OF Georgia during the 18th & 19th centuries.
+Beginning with the earliest surviving works of art about Georgia by Philip Georg Friedrich von Reck from the 1730s and finishing with arguably America's premier African American artist at the turn of the century, Georgia-based Henry Ossawa Tanner, Spalding Nix will discuss the history of painting IN and OF Georgia during the 18th and 19thcenturies.